hundredrabbits/thebook/north_pacific_logbook.md

 There is some good news though, as we've reached our halfway mark and ate the gobou and konyakku mix over a bed of soba!
 As per usual, reaching a milestone also means drifting into a calm.
 This calm came with rain, that we promptly collected with an upside down umbrella, the water pooling in the middle and emptying into a bucket we set underneath it.
 We collected enough to fill up our pressure sprayer for washing dishes.

 I did not sleep much last night, but I feel okay, food and coffee does wonders for the body and mind.
 Devine is napping now, while I'm dressed in my oil skins, awaiting wind.
 While outside, I noticed something bobbing on the water's surface, something in two smooth, shiny, rounded parts.
 I thought it was a gum boot.
 I looked away for a second, and it disappeared?
 Either I'm crazy, or the thing decided to sink as I looked away.
 I spotted it again aft of us, with only half of the mound appearing on the surface this time.
-I grabbed the binoculars to try and make out what it was...a SEAL!
+I grabbed the binoculars to try and make out what it was.
+A seal.
 A northern fur seal, maybe.
 I saw its whiskers, its snout and ears.
-It was checking us out.
+It was checking us out!
 It made my day.

 ##### 0730
 I am sitting outside this morning, trying to catch every puff of air, but it is too light and the air is too cold, plus a fog bank approaches.
 I furl the jib again, going inside and waiting in the companionway for signs announcing the wind's return: ripples in the water, a low wooshing sound.
 The sea bears no folds and is quiet, not a woosh to be heard.